joevbruno/react-training/Intro.md

 1. Lifecycle methods.
 Every *component* (which is just a function) in React has a lifecylce.
 You can do stuff initially.
 You can do stuff when the component mounts.
 You can do stuff when the component updates.
 You can do stuff right before the component is destroyed.
 They are just hooks into different stages of the component's life.
-One of these method's - the most important, and the only one that is required is called `render` and it works exactly like the examples above.
+One of these method's - the most important, and the only one that is required is called `render`, and it works exactly like the examples above.

 2. There is this thing called refs in React.
 You won't use them often, but they serve as a hook to grab the actual DOM.
 In general, you don't want to do this.
 React is all about the *virtual DOM*.
 In other words, in creates an in-memory copy of the DOM, runs a diff algorithm comparing the actual DOM to the in-memory copy, and updates the real DOM behind the scenes in the most optimized and optimistic fashion possible.
 Directly manipulating the DOM is expensive.
-Ultimately, React has to use the same underlying DOM apis as any other framework to do this;
+Ultimately, React has to use the same underlying DOM APIs as any other framework to do this;
 thus, in a small app, it is often more performant to directly manipulate the DOM; however, at scale, particularly in cases will large number of repeating component structures, such as lists, rows, or cards, React's virtual DOM shows it's true benefits.